steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Image processing

-    Image File Creation
     ImageSharp
-        Create a 16 bit PNG from the depth data.
+        A 16 bit grayscale image is created from normalize values[0..1] however:
+            The pixel values do not span the entire dynamic range [0..65535].
+            The background has value [54, 54, 54].

     Images in ASPNET
         https://github.com/SixLabors/ImageSharp